ewongma/pyEVA/README.md

 ## Running the Program

-In `input` place a .csv file with the first two columns being `mz` and `rt` (followed by the relevant data in successive columns), along with the related .mzXML or .mzML files.
+In `input` place a .csv file with the first two columns being `m/z` and `rt` (followed by the relevant data in successive columns), along with the related .mzXML or .mzML files.

 In the PyCharm terminal, type: `python main.py`.
 This should start your program.
 Choose the level of smoothing (0, 1, 2), and wait for the EICs to be output to the `EICplots` folder under `classifier`.
 In `output` there should be a .csv named `FinalTable.csv` with the results of the analysis, and a .csv called `PredictionOutcomes.csv`